brendanddev/vscode-readme-previewer/README.md

 - **Live Preview**: Automatically updates the preview as you save changes to the README.md file.
 - **Live Theme Update**: Automatically updates the preview when the VS Code theme changes between dark and light modes.
 - **Code & Tables Styling**: Proper rendering and styling for code blocks, tables, blockquotes, and other Markdown elements.
+- **Customizable Settings**: Adjust settings for the previewer via VS Code's settings UI.
+- **Keybinding Support**: Easily trigger the preview with a customizable keybinding.

+---

+## Usage